yxLOL/yxLOL.github.io/_pages/about.md

 Do ask questions if you have any.
 You really can't ask worse questions than what I've added above.
 If you do, I would update the list accordingly.

-Now, if you really want to know more about Chinese international students, here's a video recommendation.
-I think it's close to what I've learned.
+Now, if you really want to know more about Chinese international students...
+I'm working on a project that should be released next spring if not early summer.
+It's a seminar I'm taking so procrastination is not an option anymore...

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/cQWlnTyOSig" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>